ethereum/EIPs/EIPS/eip-draft_title_abbrev.md

 ERC-1155, likewise this ERC, conveniently supports batch operations, where a batch is represented by an array of token IDs and an amount for each token ID making it possible to for example mint multiple token IDs in one call.

 However, a batch often time only concerns one address.
 While minting a batch of tokens to an address in one transaction is convenient, supporting the ability to mint to multiple addresses in one transaction is even more convenient.
-Therefore, this ERC support bundle operations.
-A bundle is simply a collection of batches where each batch have a seperate address.
+Therefore, this ERC supports bundle operations.
+A bundle is simply a collection of batches where each batch has a separate address.

 ### Transfer